sciZer0/newdiscoveries/c/README.md

 Let’s call anyone (anything) that can do Work “Organism”.

-Of course, we might use the System word instead of the "Organism" word but the reason of our choice will be clear a bit below.
+Of course, we might use the "System" word instead of the "Organism" word but the reason of the choice will be clear a bit below.

 So,